edespino/cloudberry-site/docs/sys-utilities/dropuser.md

 ## Description

-`dropuser` removes an existing role from Cloudberry Database.
+`dropuser` removes an existing role from Apache Cloudberry.
 Only superusers and users with the `CREATEROLE` privilege can remove roles.
 To remove a superuser role, you must yourself be a superuser.

 `dropuser` is a wrapper around the SQL command `DROP ROLE`.